Consistent Approval-Based Multi-Winner Rules: Introduction

-More recently, axiomatic properties for approval-based rules have been proposed that aim at capturing the concept of proportional representation~\cite{justifiedRepresenattion, pjr17}.
+The concept of proportionality in arbitrary multi-winner elections (i.e., in the absence of parties) is more elusive.
+The first study of proportional representation in multi-winner voting dates back to Black~\shortcite{bla:b:polsci:committees-elections}, who informally defined proportionality as the ability to reflect shades of a society's political opinion in the elected committee.
+Later, Dummett~\shortcite{dum:b:voting} proposed an axiom of proportionality for multi-winner rules that accept linear orders as input; it is based on the top-ranked candidates in voters' rankings.
+An insightful discussion on the need for notions of proportionality that are applicable to linear order preferences can be found in the seminal work of Monroe~\shortcite{monroeElection}; he referred to such concepts as \emph{fully proportional representation} since they are to take ``full'' preferences into account.
+More recently, axiomatic properties for approval-based rules have been proposed that aim at capturing the concept of proportional representation~\citep{justifiedRepresenattion, pjr17}.
 This body of research demonstrates that the concept of proportionality can be sensibly defined and discussed in the context of multi-winner rules, even though this setting is more intricate and mathematically complex than the party-list setting.
-It is noteworthy that the results in our paper (in particular Theorem~\ref{thm:pav-abc-rule-characterization}) show that for obtaining axiomatic characterizations it is in general not necessary to rely on proportionality definitions considering the full domain; proportionality defined in the restricted party-list setting---i.e., proportionality as defined for the apportionment problem---may be sufficient for characterizing multi-winner rules.
+It is noteworthy that the results in our paper (in particular Theorem~\ref{thm:thiele-abc-rule-characterization}) show that for obtaining axiomatic characterizations it is in general not necessary to rely on proportionality definitions considering the full domain; proportionality defined in the restricted party-list setting---i.e., proportionality as defined for the apportionment problem---may be sufficient for characterizing multi-winner rules.

-There also exist more critical works raising arguments against the use of ``linear'' proportionality for electing representative assemblies~\cite{RePEc:ucp:jpolec:doi:10.1086/670380, FesMac98}.
-In Section~\ref{sec:concl} we will explain how our results apply to other forms of (dis)proportionality.
+There also exist more critical works raising arguments against the use of classical (i.e., linear) proportionality for electing representative assemblies.
+One class of critical arguments arises from the analysis of issues related to the concept of voting power~\citep{FesMac98}.
+The second main objection comes from the analysis of probabilistic models describing how the decisions made by the elected committee map to the satisfaction of individual voters participating in the process of electing the committee~\citep{RePEc:ucp:jpolec:doi:10.1086/670380}.
+This kind of analysis often gives arguments in favor of other concepts such as ``degressive'' proportionality.
+In Section~\ref{subsec:divisor} we will explain that our results can be easily extended to apply to such other forms of proportionality.